 No. Barnum never had a romance with Swedish opera singer Jenny Lind.
 There was no picture of them kissing in the newspaper, prompting Barnum's wife Charity to temporarily leave him when he returned from the tour with Lind.
 In his autobiographies, Barnum conveys deep love for Charity, writing that on the day he married her, he "became the husband of one of the best women in the world."
 She was his bedrock throughout the marriage until her death in 1873.

 No. P.T.
 Barnum and his wife Charity (nicknamed Chairy) were married for 44 years.
-As depicted in the movie, she passed away on November 19, 1873.
+She passed away on November 19, 1873.
 The following year Barnum married Nancy Fish, who he remained with until his death in 1891.